Conformal Temporal Logic Planning using Large Language Models: Proposed Solution: HiERArchical ConformaL natural languagE planner (HERACLEs)

-\textbf{Plan Design:} In what follows, we describe how we use the above prompt to generate a plan $\tau$ incrementally so that conditions (i)-(ii) are satisfied.
-The process of designing $\tau$ is converted into a sequence of $T>0$ multiple-choice question-answering problems for the LLM; $T$ essentially determines the horizon $T_n$ in Section \ref{sec:Task}.
-Specifically, assume that at time $t$ the robot reaches a DFA state $q_D(t)$ and the LTL planner generates the AP $\pi_{\text{next}}$ that needs to be completed next (condition (i)) along with the APs that should not be satisfied in the meantime (condition (ii)).
-This information is used to generate part (3) in the prompt.
-Part (4) does not include any textual information at time $t$ as a new sub-task has just been announced.
-We denote by $\ell(t)$ parts (1)-(5) of the prompt and by $h(t)$ only part (4) of $\ell(t)$ at time $t$.
-Given $\ell(t)$, the LLM is asked to make a decision $s(a,\bbx,t)$ among all available ones included in part (1).
-For simplicity, we adopt the notation $s(t)$ instead of $s(a,\bbx,t)$.
-We also denote by $\ccalS$ all possible decisions $s$ that the robot can make; this set can be constructed offline using the action space $\ccalA$ and the available semantic objects.
-The LLM makes a decision $s(t)$ as follows.
-Given any $s\in\ccalS$, LLMs can provide a score $r(s|\ell(t))$; the higher the score, the more likely the decision $s$ is a valid next step to address the user-specified task $\ell(t)$.
-Thus, as in \cite{ahn2022can}, we query the model over all potential decisions $s$ and we convert them into a vector of `probabilities' using the softmax function.
-We denote the softmax score of decision $s$ by $g(s|\ell(t))$.
-Then, the decision selected at time $t$ is
+\textbf{Plan Design \& Execution:} At iteration $k=0$, part (D) does not include any textual information as a new sub-task has just been announced [line \ref{algo1:prompt_init}, Alg. \ref{alg1:cp_ltl_planner}].
+Given $\ell(t+k)$, the LLM is asked to make a decision $s(t+k)$ among all available ones included in part (A).
+The LLM selects $s(t+k)$ as follows.
+Given any $s\in\ccalS$, LLMs can provide a logit/confidence score $g(s|\ell(t+k))$; the higher the score, the more likely the decision $s$ is a valid next step to address the language-instruction provided in $\ell(t+k)$.
+To get $g(s|\ell(t+k))$, we query the LLM over all potential decisions $s\in\ccalS$ \cite{ahn2022can}.